Salt Lake City (Utah). Justice's Court

 APPRAISAL

 AGENCY: Salt Lake City (Utah).
-Justice's Court
+Justice Court

 SERIES: 27872